 - Note that there is no running water at the campsite.
 There is a water filling station that is near the bathroom.

-- Also be aware that you cannot have open flame in badlands, so you most likely will eat cold food.
+- Also be aware that you cannot have open flame in Badlands, so you most likely will eat cold food.
 Well, maybe that was just our family!

 If you enjoyed this post, you may also like: